 The Ethics Officer is available to provide confidential advice to employees who are considering making a disclosure of wrongdoing.
-During 2017-18, I received 41 requests for advice, a significant increase from the 19 requests I received last year.
+Advice is generally given about whether specific circumstances might constitute wrongdoing and about the process that must be followed to make a disclosure.
+During 2018-19, I received 33 requests for advice.